OpenMDAO/Aviary/aviary/docs/developer_guide/unit_tests.md

 ### assert_match_varnames

-Another most used assertion is `assert_match_varnames` from Aviary (about 4%).
+Another assertion used in tests is `assert_match_varnames` (about 4%).
 All of them are in `test_IO()` functions.
 It tests that all of the variables in an object (component or group) that are declared as inputs or outputs exist in the Aviary variable hierarchy.
 Exceptions are allowed by specifying `exclude_inputs` and `exclude_outputs`.
 For details, see [assert_utils.py](https://github.com/OpenMDAO/Aviary/blob/main/aviary/utils/test_utils/assert_utils.py).

 ### Other Assertions